The Heroic Quest of the Valiant Prince Ivandoe: Broadcast

-Broadcast of the series began in January 2018 throughout Central and Eastern Europe on the Cartoon Network, including Germany, Italy, Portugal, Poland, on Boing (Spain), and in February 2018 in France and Sub-Saharan Africa.
+Broadcast of the series began in January 2018 throughout Central and Eastern Europe on the Cartoon Network, including Germany, Italy, Portugal, Poland, and Spain, and in February 2018 in France and Sub-Saharan Africa.
 In the United Kingdom, episodes premiere exclusively on the feed's YouTube channel.
 It aired in Latin America and Brazil on July 5, 2018.
-In the United States, it aired in November 11, 2023.
+In the United States, it premiered on November 11, 2023.

+The series also airs on DR Ramasjang in Denmark.